Ratha Sapthami (film)

 Ratha Sapthami is a 1986 Indian Kannada-language romantic musical film directed by M. S. Rajashekar and produced by S. A. Govindaraj.
 It stars Shiva Rajkumar in his second venture after Anand.
-Debutant actress Asha Rani and playwright Parvathavani star.
+Debutant actress Asha Rani and playwright Parvathavani also star in the movie.
 The musical score was composed by Upendra Kumar, while the lyrics, screenplay and dialogues were written by Chi.
 Udaya Shankar.
-P. Vasu was the co-screen play writer of this movie.
+P. Vasu was the co-screenplay writer of this movie.Co-screenplay writer P. Vasu remade the movie in Tamil in 1996 as Love Birds.

 The story is based on a Kannada novel of the same name by Vidyullatha Sasanoor.
 Ratha Sapthami opened on 12 December 1986 and was declared a musical blockbuster.

-Co-screen play writer P. Vasu remade the movie in Tamil in 1996 as Love Birds.

-The interval twist of the movie - where the hero supposedly dies in an accident - and the second half of the movie - where the heroine is sent out of her hometown to her uncle's place in order to overcome her depression but is shell shocked to find a lookalike in a vehicle nearby and later catches a glimpse of him again in a discotheque dancing merrily - went on to be re-used in the 2000 Hindi movie Kaho Naa...
+The interval twist of the film where the hero supposedly dies in an accident and the second half of the film where the heroine is sent out of her hometown to overcome her depression but is shell-shocked to catch a glimpse of hero's lookalike in a vehicle nearby, and later finds him dancing merrily in a discotheque — went on to be reused in the 2000 Hindi film Kaho Naa...
 Pyaar Hai.